Event Planning Guide

 Speaker Travel: While Duke does not customarily offer an honorarium to its guest speakers, it is common practice to reimburse the speaker for all travel related expenses associated with their trip to Duke including airfare, hotel, meals, mileage, etc.

-Publicity (posters, flyers, brochures, programs, and printing and mailing invitations): Publicity prices can vary drastically; determine your needs while keeping cost in mind.
-Publicity printed in black and white is the most cost effective, but for larger events, publicity printed in color may be more appropriate.
+Publicity (flyers, brochures, programs, and printing and mailing invitations): Publicity prices can vary drastically; determine your needs while keeping cost in mind.

 Catering Costs (food, drink, bartenders, servers, additional labor, linens, paper products, and/or china rental): Food costs can be one of the most expensive parts of an event and it is often difficult to determine pricing.
-Of course, all of these depend on the vendor and the menu you chose, as well as service, rental, and disposable costs, but these are some general cost breakdowns to use in determining the budget:
+Of course, all of these depend on the vendor and the menu you chose, as well as service, rental, and disposable costs, These are some general cost breakdowns to use in determining the budget for on-site events:

 Parking Fees: All visitors who drive to the Law School and park require a parking pass.
-Passes are $5 each.
 If an event requires a large amount of parking spaces, other costs may be incurred.
-Please see the visitor parking guidelines for more detailed information.
+Please see the Visitor Parking Guidelines for more detailed information.

 6. PUBLICIZE EVENT